mlacosta/Huffman-Encoder-for-Nodejs/README.md

 ## Parameters:

-- **Train (string)**: Training set that is used to create the encoder.
+- **Train (string)**: Training set used to create the encoder.
 This is where the algorithm gets the frequency for each char.
 - **Test (string)**: String that you want to encode.

 ## Example: